cptdanko/java_spring_boot_thymeleaf_wines/README.md

-# Wine Details (Java app with JSF and Spring boot)
+# Best Wines (Java app with JSF, Thymeleaf and Spring boot)

-This repository showcases a simple Java entreprise app that aims to analyse Wine data with regards to wines manufactured in Australia.
+The goal of this repository is to show how to migrate some legacy Java app with JSF to a more modern Java app using Spring Boot and Thymeleaf.
+The app in question is an enterprise Java app that analyses Wine data with regards to wines manufactured in Australia.

 ### Technology used
-- Java 1.8
+- Java 8
 - Java Server Faces (JSF 2.1.7)
 - Spring Boot (2.2.2)
+- Thymeleaf
 - Junit (4.2)
-- Vanilla Javascript to toggle Wine View in the UI
+- Vanilla Javascript to toggle Wine View in the UI in JSF

 # Installation and setup (for Eclipse)
 This project was built using Eclipse IDE, so the installation instructions here would be to set it up with Eclipse.